 Note: Many prep sites publish full conversion tables; however, IELTS emphasizes that precise marks may vary by test form.
 Treat any full table as typical, not absolute.

-2. Common mistakes in Ielts Listening Test (with tips)
+Common mistakes in Ielts Listening Test (with tips)

-Common mistakes in IELTS Listening Test
+Common mistakes in Ielts Listening Test (with tips)

 IELTS Listening Common Mistakes IELTS Listening Tips